brendt/stitcher.io/src/content/blog/2021-08-25-how-rational-are-you-really.md

 ---

 How sure are we of our opinions?
-How fiercely and emotionally does we defend those opinions, even when we might not have thought them through all that well?
+How fiercely and emotionally do we defend those opinions, even when haven't thought them through all that well?
+And can we admit it when we're wrong, maybe apologise and move on?

-I don't want to start a fight over tabs or spaces, importing types or not; but I do want to encourage you to critically look at your own opinions, wonder whether you thought them through well enough; and if you'd be willing to change them, if they turn out to be more biased than you thought.
+I don't want to start a fight over tabs or spaces, importing types or not; but I do want to encourage you to critically look at your own opinions.
+Wonder whether you thought them through well enough; and if you'd be willing to change them, if they turn out to be more biased than you thought.

 ---